 Manage your net rep

 The easiest way to do this is to separate your personal and professional online personas and actively manage your ‘net rep’.
 Think about what content you are happy for anyone to see and what you feel is best saved for people you already know.

 Pop your name into a search engine and see what comes up.
 Most social networks have a public listing that contains potted information from your profile and a link.
-This can be switched off by editing your privacy settings, and while you’re at it, why not switch your profile to friends only?
+This can be modified by editing your privacy settings.
 That way, should some clued-up recruiter search on the site itself, they’ll only have access to the content that you want them to see – and not the photos of that time you got drunk and your mates sellotaped the contents of the living room to you before scrawling naughty things on your face.

 Separate your personal and professional online personas and actively manage your ‘net rep’.

 Don’t forget things like blogs, forum posts and other web 2.0 applications such as YouTube.
 If you’ve ever posted anything under your real name then it could show up in a search, so if you’ve ranted about an organisation or expressed any views that are contrary to their policy, you could be shooting yourself in the foot.
 It's best to get this sorted before you start applying.

 Think about your email address too.
 If you’re still using something like email@example.com you might want to think about setting up an alternative address for your applications – and don’t forget to ensure your voicemail message doesn’t just bellow 'wassuuuuuuup!’ before the beep.

 Draw a line between your personal and professional presence